Head of Programmes at eCabs Technology Division

 Technology has been a seed in the eCabs culture since the day it moved its first passenger from point to point.
-That seed today became a thriving branch: a fully-fledged transport technology division, composed of an exceptional team of technologists who are driving the engines for the internationalisation vision of eCabs.
-Kerstin Rizzo, who joined eCabs’ technology team as Head of Programmes a year and a half ago, explains how fundamental technology has been in the growth achieved by eCabs in the past years and her role as a professional in a tech company.
+That seed today became a thriving branch.
+A fully-fledged transport technology division, composed of an exceptional team of technologists who are driving the engines for the internationalisation vision of eCabs.
+Kerstin Rizzo joined eCabs’ technology team as Head of Programmes a year and a half ago.
+She explains how fundamental technology has been in the growth achieved by eCabs in the past years.
+She also describes her role as a professional in a tech company.

 “I wanted to become a chemist and had focused most of my studies on research.
-However, I was always interested in tech and I recall myself patiently typing code from various games’ magazines onto our ZX Spectrum a few moons ago”, she smiles.
+However, tech always interested me.
+I recall myself patiently typing code from various games’ magazines onto our ZX Spectrum a few moons ago”, she smiles.

 “Eventually I read Chemistry and Computer Studies at University only to realise there were many tech opportunities available.
 By then, my choice was an obvious one which I never regretted.”